 There are 3 main problems in favelas that need to be taken care of: drug and gun traffic, rubbish collection and sexual education.

 Drug and gun traffic is the most known problem of favelas and the reason why they have such a bad reputation.
 Sadly, it is often the police, who actually brings guns and drugs to favelas, even though they should be the one protecting the people.

-Even if the police catches someone dealing drugs, they take just enough to arrest the person and then resell the rest themselves to other Favelas.
+Even if the police catch someone dealing drugs, they take just enough to arrest the person and then resell the rest themselves to other Favelas.
 It is a very corrupt system.

-The public rubbish collection happens only on the bottom of favelas.
-Often, people on the top don’t always bring down their rubbish which resulted in children loosing their lives while playing when it started raining and a big flood or garbage hit them.
+The public rubbish collection happens only at the bottom of favelas.
+Often, people on the top don’t always bring down their rubbish which resulted in children losing their lives while playing when it started raining and a big flood or garbage hit them.